Naoghuman/lib-action/README.md

 Download<a name="Download" />
 ---

-Current `version` is `0.2.2`.
+Current `version` is `0.4.0`.
 Main points in this release are:
-* Fix missing update from the library Lib-Logger to v0.2.1 in sourcecode.
+* Deploy the jar files to Maven Central :smiley: .
+* Change ActionFacade.INSTANCE to ActionFacade.getDefault() with Optional.

 **Maven coordinates**
 ```xml